hazeldiv/vk-compute/README.md

 ## Documentation

-`docs/VK-COMPUTE-SUMMARY.md` covers the architecture in depth: every shader's algorithm and memory layout, the server wire protocol, the VRAM budget, the validation harness, and the engineering notes behind the quantization, decode, and vocab-pruning decisions.
+`docs/VK-COMPUTE-SUMMARY.md` covers the architecture in depth: every shader's algorithm and memory layout, the server wire protocol, the VRAM budget, the validation harness, and the engineering notes behind the quantization and decode decisions.